Bessie Banks: Life and career

 Bessie Banks later commented:"'I remember 1963 Kennedy was assassinated; it was announced over the radio.
 At the time, I was rehearsing in the office of Leiber and Stoller.
 We called it a day.
 Everyone was in tears.
 "Come back next week and we will be ready to record 'Go Now'"; and we did so.
 I was happy and excited that maybe this time I’ll make it.
 'Go Now' was released and right away it was chosen Pick Hit of the Week on W.I.N.S.
 Radio.
 That means your record is played for seven days.
 Four days went by, I was so thrilled.
 On day five, when I heard the first line, I thought it was me, but all of a sudden, I realized it wasn’t.
 At the end of the song it was announced, "the Moody Blues singing 'Go Now'".
 I was too out-done.
 This was the time of the English Invasion and the end of Bessie Banks’ career, so I thought.
 America's DJs had stopped promoting American artists."

-Banks' recollections are questionable because her single was released in the US in January 1964, and the Moody Blues' version was not released until November 1964 (in the UK) and January 1965 in the US.
+Banks' single was released in the US in January 1964.
+The Moody Blues' version was released in November (in the UK), and in the United States the following January.

 She returned to the studio in early 1967, recording the single "I Can't Make It (Without You Baby)" for the Verve label.
 In 1974, she recorded singles for the Volt label, including "Try to Leave Me if You Can (I Bet You Can't Do It)" and "(Don't You Worry Baby) The Best Is Yet to Come".